Allen helps lead Grizzlies past short-handed 76ers

 Grizzlies: Justice Winslow (right thigh soreness) missed his fourth straight game but is getting closer to a return.
 He’s considered day-to-day, coach Taylor Jenkins said. … Improved to 12-9 on the road.

-76ers: Rookie Tyrese Maxey (health and safety protocols) didn’t dress. … Rivers said veteran G George Hill, acquired by the 76ers on March 25, is progressing from a thumb injury that has sidelined him since Jan.
+76ers: Rookie Tyrese Maxey (health and safety protocols) didn’t dress.
+Rivers said he had an inconclusive COVID-19 test. … Rivers said veteran G George Hill, acquired by the 76ers on March 25, is progressing from a thumb injury that has sidelined him since Jan.
 24. There still is no timetable for his return. … Rising welterweight Jaron “Boots” Ennis rang the ceremonial Liberty Bell prior to the contest.
 Ennis (26-0, 24 KOs) of Philadelphia fights former world champion Sergey Lipinets on Saturday night in Uncasville, Conn.

 UP NEXT